A human bite can break, puncture, or tear the skin. Bites that break the skin can be very serious because of the risk for infection.

 - For deeper wounds, you may need stitches.

-- Your health care provider may give you a tetanus shot.
+- Your provider may give you a tetanus shot.

 - You may need to take antibiotics.
-If the infection has spread, you may need to receive antibiotics through a vein (IV).
+If there is an infection that has spread, you may need to receive antibiotics through a vein (IV).

 - For a bad bite, you may need surgery to repair the damage.